 Technical Assistance Session: No technical assistance session will be held.
-Technical assistance will be provided via email.
+Technical assistance will be provided via email and answers will be given via a Frequently Asked Questions (FAQ) document.
 Questions can be directed to earlychi@isbe.net.
-Participation is not required.
+Attendance is not required.

-Changes to NOFO/RFP: ISBE will post any changes made to the NOFO/RFP prior to March 9, 2022, at https://www.isbe.net/Pages/Request-for-Proposals.aspx.
+Changes to NOFO/RFP: ISBE will post any changes made to the NOFO/RFP prior to March 28, 2025, on the ISBE Funding Opportunities webpage.
 Applicants are advised to check the site before submitting a proposal.

-Agency Contact/Contact to Request Application Package: For more information on this NOFO/RFP, contact the Early Childhood Division at (217) 524-4835 or earlychi@isbe.net.
+Agency Contact/Contact to Request Application Package: For more information on this NOFO/RFP, contact the Early Childhood Development Department at 217-524-4835 or earlychi@isbe.net.
+All questions asked concerning this NOFO/RFP will be responded to in the FAQ document so all respondents can see all questions and the responses to the questions.
+Changes to the FAQ will not be made after March 28, 2025.
+Applicants are advised to check the site before submitting a proposal.